malditoprotozoo/picBeautifier-3000/readme.md

 ### Installation

 + jQuery
-	- This library uses <a href="https://jquery.com/download/">jQuery</a>, so you need to added it onto your project.
+	- This library uses [jQuery](https://jquery.com/download/), so you need to added it onto your project.

 + CDN
 	- If you want to have our latest features, add this link on your ```script```.